 SROP mitigation

-Erik Bosman from VUSec published Framing signals - Return to portable exploits in 2014, describing a ~new *rop family, based on signal handlers.
+Erik Bosman from VUSec published Framing signals - Return to portable exploits in 2014, describing another ROP-like exploit technique, based on signal handlers.
 To mitigate this vector, his paper suggested to:

-- use a counter, but this complicate threads/forks handling on the kernel-side
+frame, which is also leakable. - use a counter, but this complicate threads/forks handling on the kernel-side.

 Along with his article, he sent patches to implement his suggestions in Linux.